Part V

 The Healing Move: This armor is often fused to the skin, making co-regulation and repair difficult without specialized support.

-Because empathy and shared feeling may be limited or hard to access here, appeals to shared feeling often don’t land.
+Because empathy and shared feeling may be limited or hard to access here, appeals to shared feeling often do not land.
 Healing is possible, but it often takes specialized, long-term support beyond what a partner or friend can provide.
+Your compassion here takes the form of a firm boundary.
+If you are in relationship with someone in this armor, your primary responsibility is safety—yours and others’.
+Do not try to manage this dynamic alone.

 The Ethics of Armor: Compassion Without Collapse